Frederick Burchinal

-Frederick Burchinal is an American operatic baritone, whose career centered on the works of Giuseppe Verdi as well as verismo opera more broadly.
+Frederick Burchinal (born December 7, 1948) is an American operatic baritone, whose career centered on the works of Giuseppe Verdi as well as verismo opera more broadly.
 Burchinal is best known for his association with the Metropolitan Opera, and sang with the company for over 22 years.

-Biography and Career
+Biography and career

-Frederick Burchinal was born in Wichita, Kansas, and attended Emporia State University, later receiving his masters from Juilliard School.
+Frederick Burchinal was born in Wichita, Kansas on December 7, 1948.
+He attended Emporia State University, later receiving his masters from Juilliard School.
 Burchinal made his professional debut as Fiorello in Il baribiere di Siviglia with Denver Lyric Opera.
 He made his European debut in Amsterdam in 1976, performing in Carlisle Floyd’s Of Mice and Men.
 Burchinal would go on to appear with opera companies across Europe, including Paris Opera, Bastille as Simon Boccanegra, with the Theatre Royal de Ia Monnaie in Amsterdam at the Concertgebouw as Iago in Otello, with the Israel Philharmonic Orchestra as Rigoletto, and at the Teatro Municipal in Santiago as Ezio in Attila.
 He was a frequent guest at Deutsche Oper am Rhein, Düsseldorf (Rigoletto, Macbeth, La Traviata, Aida, Don Carlo, Tosca, Parsifal and I puritani), Cologne Opera (Simon Boccanegra, The Rake's Progress, Lucia di Lammermoor), Deutsche Oper Berlin (Aida and Lucia di Lammermoor); Oper Frankfurt (Otello, Macbeth, Tosca, Un Ballo in Maschera, Pagliacci, and Iphigenie en Aulide) Opéra national de Montpellier (Macbeth and La Forza del Destino) and also appeared with Royal Opera House, London (Thea Musgrave's A Christmas Carol), Nice (La forza del destino), the VARA radio at the Concertgebouw (La Gioconda), Zurich (Il trovatore), Glasgow Scottish Opera (I due Foscari), and with Copenhagen Royal Opera (La traviata and Don Carlos).
 In addition to his frequent appearances in Europe, Burchinal performed with opera companies throughout the Americas, including São Paulo Opera, Brazil (Tosca and Falstaff), Santiago Opera, Chile (Attila and Otello), Caracas Opera, Venezuela (Carmen and Luisa Miller), as well as with Calgary Opera, (Tosca) and Vancouver Opera (La bohème).

 In 1979, Burchinal sang the role of Scrooge in the world premiere of Thea Musgrave's A Christmas Carol.
 The opera was premiered by the Virginia Opera Association in Norfolk, Virginia, and was later recorded by Granada Television at the Royal Opera House, London.

 Also in 1979, Burchinal appeared as Tony in the Broadway revival of The Most Happy Fella.

 In 2006 Burchinal joined the faculty of the Hugh Hodgson School of Music, becoming the director of the University of Georgia Opera Theatre Department and was the inaugural recipient of the Wyatt and Margaret Anderson Professorship in the Arts, and endowed professorship in the Franklin College of Arts and Sciences.